Currency:

 • bulleted lists

-• numbered lists
+• well measured lists

-• text formatting (bold, underline, etc.)
+• text formatting (bold, underline and others)

-Your readers will thank you for diversifying your content.
-Texts that are varied in this way are simply easier to read.
+Your readers will definitely thank you for diversifying your content.Texts that are varied in this way are simply easier to read.
 Smoother, faster, more enjoyable.
-So it's no wonder this SEO and user experience guide mentions it.
+Therefore, it is not surprising that this SEO and user experience guide mentions it.

-The homepage is your business card.
+The home page is your business card.
 This is where the different paths of your visitors diverge from.
 Your goal is to make sure they get to the right places.
-These include, for example, buttons for registering, purchasing goods, etc.Just all those elements that are subject to conversion rate measurement.
+These include, for example, buttons for registering, purchasing goods, etc. Simply all those elements that are subject to conversion rate measurement.

-So make sure your home page looks friendly.
+So make sure your homepage looks friendly.
 It should contain elements that the user has to click on.
 This is where all the attention of every visitor to your site should be focused.

-Do not distract readers with unnecessary elements
+Don't distract readers with unnecessary elements

 Create clear content in "what..." and "how..." posts